riiish20/ccpp-power-prediction/README.md

 - Loaded the data with `ucimlrepo`; no missing values, so no cleaning was needed.
 - Explored feature–target scatter plots and a correlation matrix before modeling.
   Temperature (AT) is the strongest driver of power, with vacuum (V) second.
+  - Engineered one physics-based feature — **inlet air density** — computed from AT, AP, and RH using the ideal gas law plus a water-vapor correction, since gas-turbine power is driven by inlet air mass flow.
 - Fit a `LinearRegression` baseline, then read its residuals against each input.
   The residuals curve against temperature, so I added a squared temperature term (`AT²`), which improved the fit — a small physics-guided correction.